Calibrated Explanations: with Uncertainty Information and Counterfactuals: Introduction

 \section{Introduction}

-In recent years, Artificial Intelligence (AI) has become a pervasive component of Decision Support Systems (DSSs) across various domains, including, e..g., retail, sport, or defence \citep{zhou2021evaluating}.
-However, the predictive models used in AI-based DSSs are generally not designed for transparency, limited to only presenting a probable outcome \citep{DavidGunning2017,Ribeiro2016_kdd}, which can lead to either misuse (based on user reliance being higher than appropriate) or disuse (due to users having less reliance than appropriate) \citep{alvarado2014reliance,buccinca2020proxy}.
+A core task in many AI-based systems is predictive modelling, in which a machine learning (ML) algorithm is used to create a model, mapping input to target from historical examples to be able to predict novel inputs.
+Predictive models used for AI-based decision support are generally not designed for transparency.
+Although they operate in critical situations such as, e.g., medicine or defence, they are limited to only presenting a probable outcome \citep{DavidGunning2017,Ribeiro2016_kdd}, which can lead to either misuse (based on user reliance being higher than appropriate) or disuse (due to users having less reliance than appropriate) \citep{alvarado2014reliance,buccinca2020proxy}.

-Due to the lack of transparency, predictions of DSSs often require an explanation.
-In \textit{explainable artificial intelligence} (XAI), the goal is to create AI systems that can explain their rationale to a human user, making it possible to detect erroneous predictions, e.g. an erroneous prediction in a medical diagnosis \citep{gunning19}.
-An \textit{explanation} should characterise the strengths and weaknesses of the underlying model and communicate how they will behave in the future \citep{DavidGunning2017, dimanov2020you}.
+Due to the lack of transparency, predictions from this type of model often require an explanation.
+In \textit{explainable artificial intelligence} (XAI), the goal is to create methods that help human users identify when to trust a prediction and when not to, such as an erroneous prediction in a medical diagnosis \citep{marx2023but}.
+An \textit{explanation} should reveal the strengths and weaknesses of the underlying model to communicate how they will behave in the future \citep{DavidGunning2017, dimanov2020you}.

-Explanations in XAI can be divided into two categories: local and global.
-Local explanations offer information about the causes of individual predictions, while global explanations provide information about the model as a whole \citep{guidotti2018survey,moradi2021post,Martens14}.
-However, local explanations have several drawbacks, such as instability, where slight variations in the instance can lead to significantly different explanations \citep{slack2021reliable, rahnama2019study}.
-This instability creates issues in evaluating the quality of explanations, as metrics like fidelity - how accurately an explanation captures the behaviour of the underlying model - do not provide an accurate picture of explanation quality since they depend heavily on the implementation details of the explanation method \citep{slack2021reliable, moradi2021post, hoffman2018metrics, carvalho2019machine, adadi2018peeking, wang2019Designing, mueller19, agarwal2022openxai}.
-Additionally, state-of-the-art explanation techniques offer limited insights into model uncertainty and reliability.
+There are two main categories of explanations: local explanations, which present information about the reasons for individual predictions, and global explanations, which provide information about the general behaviour of the model \citep{guidotti2018survey,moradi2021post,Martens14}.
+Local explanations have several drawbacks, such as instability, where slight variations in an instance can lead to significantly different explanations and create issues in evaluating the quality of explanations \citep{slack2021reliable, rahnama2019study}.

+Post hoc explanations can be either \textit{factual} (the feature value causes this effect on the prediction) or \textit{counterfactual} (what are the minimal changes to an instance's feature values that change the prediction) \citep{mothilal2020explaining, guidotti2022counterfactual, wachter2017counterfactual}.
+Counterfactual explanations are seen as highly human-friendly since they mirror how humans reason \citep{molnar2020interpretable}.